-Open rate is the most important metric in political email marketing because it means more people getting to know your political opinions, plans and intentions.
+Open rate is the most important metric in political email marketing because it means more people get to know your political opinions, plans, and intentions.
 Ultimately, this translates into more people reaching your CTA and taking action.

 A good subject line will entice the reader and pique their curiosity.

 Here are some subject lines Obama used during one of his political campaigns.
 Other notable subject lines from the Bernie Sanders campaign are the following:

 - “I need to be frank with you”

 It is advisable to make your subject lines as clear and concise as possible.
 At the same time, it’s important to leverage urgency.
 Ideally, your subject line should be 50 words at a maximum, as HubSpot suggests.